All posts by

 Phew.
 And boo.
 The Commonwealth Games are over and I’m both relieved (nothing bad happened) and sad (it was all so exciting!).
 And I think we all in the police did brilliantly, if I say so myself.

 Meanwhile, I turned 10 years old yesterday!!
-I knew nothing about this until my Sergeant gave me a dentastix (wasn’t sure whether to be pleased or offended) which was tasty.
-My Sergeant called me Slobadog Milosevic before wiping me down – not sure who that is, to be honest.
+I knew nothing about this until Sarge gave me a dentastix (wasn’t sure whether to be pleased or offended) which was tasty.
+He called me Slobadog Milosevic before wiping me down.
+I love Sarge.
+He’s the best.

 Next week: Otto’s top 10 songs (spoiler alert: Led Zeppelin is in the top 5, for obvious reasons)

-I fancied a change.
+I fancied a holiday.
 A break.
-A holiday.
 Call me a bad spawner; bite me.

-So I left the kids with their co-spawner, hired Betsy my off-planet transport pod (740 pegasus powered, v16 engine, flies like a banshee bitch mainlining base) and made for the furthest edge of space-time.
+So I left the kids at the stasis crèche, hired Betsy my off-planet transport pod (740 pegasus powered, v16 engine, flies like a banshee bitch mainlining base) and made for the furthest edge of space-time.
 And, to give me something to do, I made it my mission to find the perfect pizza.

-Which means that one of the most coveted jobs in my world is to be a pizza-delivery guy.
-Or girl.
+Which means that one of the most coveted jobs in my world is to be a pizza-deliverator.
 Man, it’s like being Heston, Hugh, Michel and Jamie, but with all the wealth and market-share of Bezos.
 Which is why it’s my next intended career move.

 So I know pizza is from Italy (I flew in for a few nights and Rome is now my totally frookin favourite place of all time), but I heard a place called Dudehattan is the place for a slice.
 I’m sure I’ll find it.